ayalan/deg-practice/README.md

 ```

 Take a look at the docker-compose.yml file understand the analysis environment a little better.
-To run your analysis environment using docker-compose:
+To run our analysis environment using docker-compose:

 ```bash
 # Start the container and enter an interactive R session